History of the Food and Drug Administration: Challenges to FDA authority by states

-In two instances, state governments have sought to legalize drugs which have not been approved by the FDA.
-Because federal law passed pursuant to Constitutional authority overrules conflicting state laws, federal authorities still claim the authority to seize, arrest, and prosecute for possession and sales of these substances, even in states where they are legal under state law.
+In two instances, state governments have sought to legalize drugs not approved by the FDA.
+Because federal law preempts conflicting state laws, federal authorities can seize, arrest, and prosecute for possession and sales of federally illegal substances, even in states where they are legal under state law.

 The first wave was the legalization by 27 states of laetrile in the late 1970s.
 This drug was used as a treatment for cancer, but scientific studies both before and after this legislative trend found it to be ineffective.
 Federal law enforcement prevented interstate shipment, making the drug infeasible to manufacture and sell.
 Further studies based on a Mexican formulation also showed no effectiveness in treating cancer, but did find that some patients experienced symptoms of cyanide poisoning.
 Though the political movement died out in the 1980s, FDA enforcement actions against laetrile purveyors continued into the 2000s.

 The second wave concerned medical marijuana in the 1990s and 2000s.
 Though Virginia passed a law with limited effect in 1979, a more widespread trend began in California in 1996.
-In 2009, the Obama Administration de-prioritized enforcement of federal law against patients using the drug in compliance with state law, but reversed this policy in 2011.
-Recreational marijuana remains illegal (but not necessarily criminal) in all states and at the federal level, as of 2009.
+In 2009, the Obama administration de-prioritized enforcement of federal law against patients using the drug in compliance with state law, but reversed this policy in 2011.
+In 2013, Deputy Attorney General James M. Cole issued a memorandum, stating that the Justice Department would not enforce federal marijuana prohibition in states that "enacted laws legalizing marijuana in some form and ... implemented strong and effective regulatory and enforcement systems to control the cultivation, distribution, sale, and possession of marijuana," except where a lack of federal enforcement would undermine federal priorities.
+The memorandum was rescinded in 2018 under the Trump administration.
+In April 2022, during a Senate appropriations subcommittee hearing, Attorney General Merrick Garland essentially reiterated the Cole memorandum without formally reissuing a memorandum.